-A market research agency can design, carry out and analyse market research for you.
-Using a professional market research company can ensure that you get the information you need and avoid the risk of relying on inaccurate research.
+A market research agency can design, carry out and analyse bespoke market research on your behalf.
+Using a professional market research company can ensure that you get the right information so that the strategic decisions you make are based on reliable market intelligence

 If you have less to spend but need professional help, you may want to consider using a freelance market researcher to ensure objectivity.
 A freelance consultant can conduct surveys and questionnaires and also do qualitative research using face-to-face focus groups.